 Preview the information of your source and destination disk.
 In the lower-left corner, set desired advanced settings as in this image.

-To adjust size of partitions on the destination disk, you can select the “Edit Partitions” option which is shown in Step 4 image.
+To adjust the size of partitions on the destination disk, you can select the “Edit Partitions” option which is shown in Step 4 image.

 Copy without resizing partitions: Do not make any changes to the partition sizes.
 If you use this option, there may be some unallocated space on the destination disk after disk clone.
 In this case, you can use AOMEI Partition Assistant or Windows Disk Management to resize or allocate drive letters for the unallocated space.